 The Shipyards District

 Located by the waterfront at the bottom of Lonsdale Avenue in North Vancouver, the Shipyards District is an interesting place to visit and walk around.
 Shipbuilders’ Square is where numerous community events take place including concerts in the summer.
-The Pipe Shop is a restored historic building that’s also used for events, as is Shipyard Commons which is a huge new covered area that was completed in 2019.
+The Pipe Shop is a restored historic building that’s also used for events, as is Shipyard Commons which is a huge covered plaza.

 Below you’ll find information about these three venues, as well as the Burrard Dry Dock Pier.
 We also list a number of events that are held in the Shipyards each year.